fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/sms-microsoft-teams-policy.md

 ## How we handle opt-out requests for SMS

-If an individual requests to opt-out of future messages on Teams SMS, then all further traffic from that number will be automatically stopped.
-However, you must still ensure that you don't send more messages for that messaging campaign from new or different numbers.
-If you have separately obtained express consent for a different messaging campaign, then you must ask the customer to respond with a START message to resubscribe or may continue to send messages from a different number for that campaign.
-For alphanumeric sender ID, you're required to provide alternative mechanisms like email/call support or opt-out link for the customer to opt out.
-Check out our FAQ section to learn more on Opt-out handling.
+If an individual requests to opt-out of future messages on Teams SMS, then all further traffic from that number is automatically stopped.
+You must ensure that you don't send more messages for that messaging campaign from the same number.
+If you separately obtain express consent to message for another purpose, then you must ask the customer to respond with a START message to resubscribe or send messages from a different number for that campaign.
+You must also ensure that you don't send additional messages to the same recipient from new or different numbers unless the sender of those messages has independent prior consent (express or implied) to contact the recipient.
+To learn more on Opt-out handling, see [Opt-out messaging](sms-setup-campaign.md#opt-out-messaging).

 ## Message content

-Adult content:
+### Adult content

 Message content that includes elements of sex, hate, alcohol, firearms, tobacco, gambling, or sweepstakes and contests can trigger additional requirements.
 This content is expressly prohibited in some jurisdictions.
 If you send a message that includes this content, then it is your duty to abide by all applicable laws of the jurisdictions in which the communications are received.
 At the request of law enforcement or Microsoft Teams , you must be prepared to provide proof of consent with local laws that regulate adult content.

 Even where such content isn't unlawful, you should include an age verification mechanism at opt in to age-gate the intended message recipient from adult content.
 In the United States, additional legal requirements apply to marketing communications directed at children under the age of 13.

-Prohibited practices:
+### Prohibited practices

 You're prohibited from using Teams SMS to evade reasonable opt-out requests.
 Additionally, you may not evade any measures implemented by Teams SMS or a communications service provider to ensure your compliance with messaging requirements and industry standards.